stonemjs/docs/README.md

 All using **one architecture**, **one mental model**, and **one toolchain**.

-At the heart of Stone.js is the **Continuum Architecture**, where everything is a context, and the same knowledge applies across dimensions, backend, frontend, serverless, browser, anywhere.
+At the heart of Stone.js is the **Continuum Architecture**, where Context defines everything, and the same knowledge applies across dimensions, backend, frontend, serverless, browser, anywhere.

 ## Project Structure